learn-co-curriculum/phase-0-html-link-tag-with-href/README.md

-# Create a Link Using the 'href' Attribute
+# Create a Link Using the href Attribute

 ## Learning Goals